-Subject name Music in Practice Subject code MUP Subject type Applied Subject Subject fee \$30 (Song Writing Workshop) User pays fee \$70 (Industry Based Workshop \$30, Transport expenses - workshop \$40) (To be invoiced prior to each activity) Prerequisites At least a C level of achievement in Year 10 Music or an interview with the Head of Department bringing documents outlining practical and theory skills achieved in external music tuition (Midibased recording requires music reading ability and keyboard work).
+Subject name Music in Practice Subject code MUP Subject type Applied Subject Prerequisites At least a C level of achievement in Year 10 Music or an interview with the Head of Department bringing documents outlining practical and theory skills achieved in external music tuition (Midibased recording requires music reading ability and keyboard work).
 Course overview In Music in Practice, students are involved in making (composing and performing) and responding by exploring and engaging with music practices in class, school and the community.
 They gain practical, technical and listening skills and make choices to communicate through their music.
 Through music activities, students have opportunities to engage individually and in groups to express music ideas that serve purposes and contexts.
 This fosters creativity, helps students develop problem-solving skills, and heightens their imaginative, emotional, aesthetic, analytical and reflective experienes.
 Course outline Music in Practice is a four-unit course of study.
-Students will study a unique curriculum to their Mountain Creek SHS context.
-During this course of study, students will: Use music practices Plan music works Communicate ideas through composition and performance Evaluate music works Assessment Each module will be assessed with equal weighting.
+Students study the following units Unit 1 - Music of today Unit 2 - The Cutting Edge Unit 3 - Building your brand Unit 4 - 'Live' on stage During this course of study, students will: Use music practices Plan music works Communicate ideas through composition and performance Evaluate music works Assessment Each module will be assessed with equal weighting.
 A variety of assessment techniques will be used.
 These include: • Project • Performance • Composition

-Subject name Music Extension - Year 12 (Unit 3 and 4 only) Subject code MUX Subject type Authority Subject Subject fee Nil User pays fee Yr 12: \$30 (performance/workshop admission) (To be invoiced prior to each activity) Prerequisites Students must be currently studying the parent general subject Music (and already have completed two units of this subject in Year 11).
+Subject name Music Extension - Year 12 (Unit 3 and 4 only) Subject code MUX Subject type Authority Subject Prerequisites Students must be currently studying the parent general subject Music (and already have completed two units of this subject in Year 11).
 Performance students undertaking this course are encouraged to seek private tuition on their chosen instrument/voice.
 Course overview Music Extension is a one year general subject that is only offered in Year 12 (or once students have completed Unit 1 and 2 of the general subject Music).
 It offers a specialisation for Music students who would like to undertake a serious in-depth study in one of two areas.
 These two areas are: Performance (playing, singing or conducting music for an audience) Composition (combining musical elements to create musical 'works') Students will attend live performances and / or workshops.
 Course outline The Music Extension program is designed to be completed over one year.
 Students will have regular opportunities to rehearse / compose / write during class time for their specialisation task requirements.
 The class teacher's role will include supporting the students in their specialisation, offering advice and helping to source suitable repertoire.
 The students will also develop their aural skills and theory knowledge during class time to enhance their musicianship.
 The subject is designed to support those students wishing to complete tertiary entrance auditions for university music courses.
 However, it also provides opportunities for talented Music students to improve their school grades by working in a specialisation they are most confident in.
 Unit One: Explore Students explore and develop their practice under the guidance of their teacher.
 Unit Two: Emerge Students realise their potential as musicians, demonstrating best practice independently.
 Assessment Students will complete a total of four summative assessments - three internal assessments (specialising in either performance, composition or musicology) and one external exam (extended response).
-IA1 - 20% IA2 - 20% IA3 - 35% EA - 25%
+Investigation 1- 20% Investigation 2 - 20% Musicology project - 35% Examination - 25%